October 4, 2022

 Having successful social media engagements only happens when you have credibility, and a way to build credibility in your small business is to make your social media presence consistent.

-You'll also get access a website builder, which gives you infinite possibilities for how you would want to use it to boost your brand.
+You'll also get access to a website builder, which gives you infinite possibilities for how you'd want to use it to boost your brand.
 Every business needs a website, and now you have one!

-You can also use it for diving into other forms of promotion, such as creating blogs about your journey in starting a business— providing tips and tricks to other entrepreneurs while also building your brand.
+You can also use it for diving into other forms of promotion, such as creating blogs about your journey of starting a business, providing tips and tricks to other entrepreneurs while also building your brand.

-Here are ten logo examples to get your creative juices flowing:
+Here are five logo examples to get your creative juices flowing:

 1. Go for a simple, minimalistic logo to express only the essential aspects of your business.

-2. Blue is a popular choice in a logo for small businesses.
+2. Blue is a popular choice in a logo.
 It shows professionalism and skill, which are great qualities to embody from the start.

-3. Having yellow in a logo for small businesses is really effective— it’s eye-catching and evokes positivity and light, which customers need when they require guidance from you.
+3. Having yellow in a logo is really effective.
+It’s eye-catching and evokes positivity and light, which customers need when they require guidance from you.

 4. You can’t go wrong with black and white logos.
-Many brands choose monochrome logos as they can apply to a wide variety of products and services without putting your business in a box.
+Many brands choose monochrome logos as they can be applied to a wide variety of products and services without putting your business in a box.

 5. Red is another eye-catching color that signifies strength and energy.
 Show customers that you are capable and always ready to serve them efficiently.